Managing Fear and Anxiety at Bedtime

 • The key is to strike the right balance.
 You don’t want to exacerbate the problem or play into the fear, but you do want them to see that you know they are afraid and need love and support.
 Finding connection and empathy as well as safety and confidence is the balance you want to aim for.

 ‘Oh, that does sound like a scary thought.
-I used to be afraid when I was little too.
-I'm always here to keep you safe and to cuddle you and reassure you.’
+I used to be afraid sometimes when I was little too.
+I'm always here to keep you safe.’

 4. Practical Tips and Solutions